 Fine lines and wrinkles are one my clients’ main areas of concern.
-The younger you start to address these normal signs of aging, the less you have to worry about them as you get older.
+The younger you start to address these normal signs of aging, the less you must worry about them as you get older.

-But, it’s never too late to slow the aging process down and smooth out those bothersome lines.
+But it’s never too late to slow down the signs of aging and improve the appearance of those bothersome lines.
 Here’s everything you need to know about wrinkles.